-An important risk factor for cerebral palsy is infection.
+An important risk factor for cerebral palsy is an infection.
 This can be an infection in the mother or in the developing fetus or newborn baby.
 Infections of different types can lead to the brain damage that causes cerebral palsy, but not all who are exposed to these infections will end up with the condition.
 An infection simply increases the chances of developing cerebral palsy.
 Studies have proven that infections increase the risk both in premature infants and those that are come to term before being born.

 Mothers should take care to avoid infections and to visit their doctors regularly while pregnant, but doctors are also responsible for screening pregnant women for infections, educating them about the risks and treating infections in a timely manner.
 Not being careful about infections can lead to serious and lifelong consequences for the baby, long after the infection is gone.